Business & Technology

 Now there are even more benefits to the training offered by the Network Security Expert (NSE) Training Institute.
 We are pleased to announce that Fortinet is now part of the (ISC)² CPE Submitter Program, a Continuing Professional Education credit program governed by the (ISC)2.

-The Fortinet NSE Training Institute programs provide IT professionals, students, veterans and others the opportunity to expand and learn new security skillsets.
+The Fortinet NSE Training Institute programs provide IT professionals, students, veterans, and others the opportunity to expand and learn new security skillsets.
 The NSE Training Institute’s flagship NSE Certification Program, which has issued more than 500,000 certifications worldwide, ranges from cybersecurity fundamental education courses to advanced solution-based training.
-With its eight levels of certification, the NSE Certification Program effectively bridges the cybersecurity skills gap—from cybersecurity fundamental education courses (NSE 1-3), technical product training (NSE 4-6), advanced solution-based training (NSE 7) and the cybersecurity expert recognition (NSE 8).
+With its eight levels of certification, the NSE Certification Program effectively bridges the cybersecurity skills gap—from cybersecurity fundamental education courses (NSE 1-3), technical product training (NSE 4-6), advanced solution-based training (NSE 7), and the cybersecurity expert recognition (NSE 8).

 Anyone taking our training will now earn one (1) credit for every hour of training they do with Fortinet, up to a maximum of eight (8) credits per day.
 These credits go towards maintaining the individual’s CISSP credential with (ISC)².
+To learn more about what this credit entails, keep reading.

 Almost everything the NSE Training Institute offers qualifies for (ISC)2 credit.
-This includes all courses included in our Free Training campaign, all of our certification courses and other technical courses found in our course library, as well as our fast tracks, webinars or other educational sessions.
+This includes all courses included in our Free Training campaign, all of our certification courses and other technical courses found in our course library, as well as our fast tracks, webinars, or other educational sessions.

 In order to obtain (ISC)2 credit for Fortinet learning, each participant who has completed hours of qualifying training is required to log in to their (ISC)2 portal.
 From the portal, each participant can submit the training name, date of completion, length of training to claim their credits.